 Accidental deletion of data

 In a third scenario, files have been accidentally “deleted” from a storage medium by the users.
 Typically, the contents of deleted files are not removed immediately from the physical drive; instead, references to them in the directory structure are removed, and thereafter space the deleted data occupy is made available for later overwriting.
-In the mind of end users, deleted files may not be visible via a standard file manager, but the deleted data still technically exists on the physical drive.
-Still, the original file contents remain, often in a number of disconnected fragments, and may be recoverable if not overwritten by other data files.
+In the mind of end users, deleted files may not be visible via a standard file manager, but the deleted files still technically exists on the physical drive.
+Still, the original file contents remain, often in a number of disconnected fragments, and may be recoverable if not overwritten by other files.

 The term “data recovery” is also used in the context of forensic applications or espionage, where data which has been encrypted or hidden, rather than damaged, is recovered.
 Sometimes files present on a computer can be encrypted or hidden due to reasons like a virus attack which can only be recovered by computer forensic experts.